Gullah Gullah Island: Broadcast, syndication and marketing

-The show ran for four seasons from 1994 to 1998, with a total of 70 episodes.
+The show ran for five seasons from 1994 to 2000, with a total of 72 episodes.
 Following the series' end, reruns aired on Nickelodeon through July 2000.
 Reruns also aired on the Noggin channel during its preschool block; when the Noggin brand was revived as a streaming app in 2015, the entire series of Gullah Gullah Island was made available until its removal in early 2020.

 Several special home video releases accompanied the original broadcast, including Gullah Gullah Island: Binyah's Surprise (1994), Gullah Gullah Island: Play Along With Binyah and Friends (1994), Gullah Gullah Island: Dance Along with the Daise Family (1997), and Gullah Gullah Island: Christmas (1998).

 Home videos of the show were released on VHS format by Sony Wonder from 1995 to 1996 and later by Paramount from 1997 to 1998.
 As of February 7, 2012, every season of the series is being released to DVD through Amazon.com's MOD (Manufacture On Demand) program.
 Nickelodeon licensed a series of children's books, musical cassettes and "Binyah Binyah Polliwog" plush animals.

 In January 2021, the entire series was added to Paramount+ (at the time CBS All Access).
 The Paramount+ broadcast includes a lost episode from a potential Season 5 titled "Shake, Rattle and Roll" which was supposed to originally release back in December 1999.